cliffweng/trivia/README.md

 # Trivia Web App

-It's a online trivia game for friends to play together.
+It's an online trivia game for friends to play together.

 For hackathon "Who wants to be a Hackionaire"

 https://whowantstobeahackionaire.devpost.com/

+## To run
+API server
+cd \OpenTriviaQA
+node src\index.js

 ## Resources